gmemmy/rise-save/README.md

 ES2015: Also known as ES6 or ES2015 or ECMASCRIPT 6, is a new and widely used version of Javascript that makes it compete healthily with other languages.

+TypeScript: TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.

 React Native: A javascript library created by Facebook for bulding Android/iOS compatible mobile applications.